- Environmental Management

 Registered Owner Eligibility

-- Registered owners must be residents of County of Maui.
-No commercial vehicles will be accepted.
+- The vehicles registered by residents in County of Maui.
+Vehicles for residential use only, no commercial vehicles will be accepted.

-- One vehicle per resident, per calendar year.
-The facility will keep a log of all registered owners who participate in this program and will refuse additional vehicles.
+- Registered owners may dispose of two vehicles per calendar year.
+The facility will keep a log of all registered owners who participate in this program.

 - Registered owners must be present to submit all documentation at the time of vehicle delivery, even if the vehicle is being towed there.